FAR-Lab/Mobile_HRI_Lab_Hub/Lab5/Readme.md

 3. Open bluetooth management
 <img src="Images/blueman.jpg" width="600"/>
 4. Open your joystick controller and boot it to wireless pairing mode.
 Instructions are printed on the back of the box.
-5. While your controller is double flashing, click the search button in the bluetooth manager.
+5. While your controller is double-flashing, click the search button in the bluetooth manager.
 You should be able to find your controller.
-Right click on the controller and select connect.
+Right-click on the controller and select Connect.
 Once connected, your controller LED should turn blue.
 <img src="Images/blueman_manager.jpg" width="600"/>

 ## Part B. Read Messages from Joystick
 Now, you have successfully paired your controller with your RPi.
-Let's access the values through ROS 2.
+Let's access the values from the Joystick through ROS 2.

 Open a terminal (either in VNC viewer or a local terminal that ssh to your RPi)
 ```bash